Use this calculator to easily calculate how many items with particular dimensions you can fit in a pallet. Pallet stacking calculator.

 Pallets are very efficient when transporting multiple cargo items of small dimensions from one point to another - the ease of handling the items palletized versus individually results in significant savings due to reduced transportation and handling costs, as well as fewer loses due to damaged goods.
 Making maximum use of the available volume should, in theory, decrease your shipping costs.

 However, taking it to the extreme, one might start seeing diminising or even negative returns.
 If your goal is maximum utilization, you may need to use a very complex item stacking scheme.
 Depending on your operation this might result in increased the amounts of manual work during the stacking of the pallet, and of longer time spent stacking.
 While for truckers and warehouse operators it is all about the number of tonnes they shift by the hour, for the ones handling the contents of the pallet a simple internal stacking can make their life a lot easier, more than making up for the under-utilized space.
+Currently our pallet stacking calculator only supports basic stacking in which items are ordered in the same way and there are no complex rotations and fittings within a pallet.

 Make sure you benefit from palletization - as long as the items are palletized they travel cheap and fast and ship as many items per pallet as theoretically possible only if it makes economic sense.
+This calculator can assist you in estimating how much you can fit in each pallet you ship.

 Cite this calculator & page